f5/.github/CONTRIBUTING.md

 In order to accept pull requests for F5 projects, we need you to submit a CLA, if you haven’t submitted one before, view the prompt given by the "@f5-cla-manager" bot when you first create a PR.
-Follow the bots instructions, and once you agree to the CLA, you should be good to go!
+Follow the bots instructions, and once your response is sucessfully acknowledged by the bot, your contributions will be accepted without additional action.

+If you do not receive a prompt from the bot, please contact the repository maintainers for further instructions on completing a required CLA.

 If are contributing on behalf of a corporation or other entity, and wish to setup a formal agreement directly between F5 and your company (i.e Schedule A approved contributors).
 Please